funilrys/funombi/docs/files/App/Models/TwigFunctions.php.txt

 {

     /**
-     * List of functions to set into Twig
+     * List of functions to set into Twig.
      * @var array List of functions
      */
     public $functions = array();

     /**
-     * This call all methods and add the results into $functions */ public function __construct()
+     * This call all methods and add the results into $functions.
+     */
+    public function __construct()
     {